AdelinM1/Password-Generator/README.md

 # Password-Generator
 This is the code i created to generate a random password.
-This was by far the hardest challenge so far so google has helped a lot.
-I was provided with the starter code, all html and css code.
-I had to refresh my memory of some of the code so i looked up things like; isNaN, parseInt and Math.
+The user will get the option to choose password lenght.
+After the password has been generated, the user can copy it, save it and use it for any login.